cmaves/async-rustbus/README.md

 It is built on top of KillingSpark's existing [rustbus](https://github.com/KillingSpark/rustbus) crate and reuses its implementation of the DBus wire format and message protocol.
 A non-blocking reimplementation of rustbus's `Conn` is used to build an async version of [`RpcConn`](https://docs.rs/rustbus/0.12.0/rustbus/connection/rpc_conn/struct.RpcConn.html).
-This crate's async version of RpcConn creates an async API for connecting to system, session and remote (TCP) DBus daemon's, sending messages, receving method calls and signals.
+This crate's async version of RpcConn creates an async API for connecting to system, session and remote (TCP) DBus daemons, sending messages, receving method calls and signals.
 ## Design differences between this crate and `rustbus` and why
 While the async crate reuses the message format of the parent crate, there were some design decisions that differ from the parent other.